apurvacreator/system-design/LLD/Design_Patterns/Structural/README.md

 - They help in organizing class hierarchies and allow for easy modification and extension.

 **Adapter Pattern**: Design pattern that allows incompatible interfaces to work together.
 It acts as a bridge between two objects, converting one interface into another that a client expects.

+**Decorator Pattern**: Design pattern used to add new behaviors to objects dynamically—without modifying their original structure.
+It’s like wrapping a present: each wrapper adds something new without changing the gift itself.